openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 .. note:: *Built-in* features must not be overridden, instead, register feature with the same name and it will be called immediately after the corresponding built-in feature.

-*asynchronous* functions (*coroutines*)
+*Asynchronous* Functions (*Coroutines*)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *pygls* supports ``python 3.5+`` which has a keyword ``async`` to specify coroutines.

-Code snippet bellow shows how to register a command as a coroutine:
+Code snippet below shows how to register a command as a coroutine:

 .. code:: python